felixgomez/sculpin-blog-skeleton/README.md

 Sculpin Blog Skeleton for bootstrap 4 alpha.6
 =============================================

-A skeleton for a Sculpin based blog using Bootstrap 4 Alpha.
+A skeleton for Sculpin based blog using Bootstrap 4 Alpha.

 Based on the project [sculpin/sculpin-blog-skeleton](https://github.com/sculpin/sculpin-blog-skeleton).

 Powered by [Sculpin](http://sculpin.io). =)